 Shannon, a real GLASSIA patient, with his wife.

-WITH FLEXIBILITY TO CHOOSE
+WITH FLEXIBILITY TO CHOOSE AN INFUSION SETTING

-House icon with a person inside depicting GLASSIA self-administration at home option.
+House icon with a person inside depicting GLASSIA self-administration at-home option.

 At home